macianito/js-import-php/README.md

 ## Examples

 We have several examples [on the website](https://mazius.org/).
-Here is one to get you started:
+Here are some examples to get you started:
+These examples will put the result of each called php function into a container on the page.

 ```jsx
 $scandir(PATH_TO_FOLDER).then(function(result) {